 Here are my Tokyo 2020 Olympic blind contour drawings with watercolors, and I post them every day @jungyeon_roh on Instagram.
 Please check out! 🙂

 Veganism is becoming common in Korea now.
-When I was vegan 10 years ago, most people didn’t understand me when I came to Korea. (some probably thought I was very picky or so… ) Did anyone know I even made a vegan book in 2011?
+When I was vegan 10 years ago, not only family and friends, but also anyone around me didn’t support my decisions. (some probably thought I was very picky…!)
+Did anyone know I even made a vegan book in 2011?
 See the book HERE

 The picture was taken on a plane to the United States five years ago. – I unintentionally found these photos and realized that I want to travel right now!!!